opensafely/documentation/docs/pipelines.md

 ## Running your code locally
+Whilst you can develop and run code locally using your own installations of R, Stata or Python, it's important to check that these will also successfully run on the real data in an identical execution environment.

 The `cohortextractor run` command will execute one or more actions according to the `project.yaml`.
 To see its options, type `cohortextractor run --help`.